 |❌ Don't walk backward as the expectation you're used to is to step on a flat and not tilted surface.
 This may cause you to lose your balance and fall off the roof.|

-Before you begin learning how to shingle a roof, you must ensure that all previous old shingles have been removed.
+Before you begin learning how to shingle a roof, you must remove all previous old shingles.

 Next, you'll want to check that your deck is securely fastened to the roof truss, free of any holes or gaps, and completely dry and smooth.
 This will give you a flat, seamless shingle roof in the end.
 Your decking is crucial as it's responsible for holding the shingle, so it has to be prepped to handle the weight.

 Once you have ensured you are completely safe while installing your roof, you can continue reading on to our step-by-step guide on How to Shingle a Roof!